analogdevicesinc/nvidia/README.md

 If you look at the branches of this repo, you will notice that there are multiple branches, which are named accordingly to each project's documentation under the [Supported projects](#supported-projects) section.
 The branch names also contain the paths to the repos inside the Jetson Linux tree that we have modified.

+### Syncing from the repos into the Jetson Linux tree

+To do this, run the following script (provided in this repo) specifying the path to the Jetson Linux directory, a remote name of your choice (we recomment using `adi`) and the remote url at which this repo lives.
+You also need to specify the `Project` and `Release Tag` values from the table in the [Supported projects](#supported-projects) section.

+`./sync.sh ../Linux_for_Tegra_R35.3.1 adi https://github.com/analogdevicesinc/nvidia.git gmsl jetson_35.3.1`

 ### Applying patches to the Jetson Linux tree

+> :warning: Use this method only if you have a **patches-jetson_35.3.1** archive provided by ADI or you created one following **Extracting patches from the Jetson Linux tree**

 Applying patches is useful if you intend to combine patches from multiple manufacturers.